Romi58/Green_food_tuck/README.md

 # Food Truck Green Website

-This is a modern, eco-friendly food truck website built using **TypeScript, Next.js, Tailwind CSS, ShadCN UI, and dynamic routing**.
+This is a modern, eco-friendly food truck website built using **TypeScript, Next.js, Custom CSS, ShadCN UI, and dynamic routing**.
 The website provides an interactive and visually appealing platform for food truck businesses.

 ## Features